michaelbruce/arch-configuration/README.md

 - gimp settings are not saved currently (I don't do any configuration)
 - thunar settings not saved
+- evince has a lot of deps (replace)

 ## OLD README CONTENT (come back to this)